-117 Ceramics (3)
+117 Ceramics (3) (A)

-Structured to provide an introduction to ceramic art production, balanced with ceramic art history, criticism and aesthetics.
+An introduction to ceramic art production, balanced with ceramic art history, criticism and aesthetics.
 Course topics include the development of techniques for hand-building and throwing on the potter's wheel, clay and glaze preparation, glazing and kiln firing.
-The course provides students of all skill levels with a solid foundation in ceramics, to advance the student to a higher level of art production.
+Provides students of all skill levels with a solid foundation in ceramics, to advance the student to a higher level of art production.
 Studio class.
 Lab fee.
 Offered each semester.

-210 Raku Ceramics (3)
+210 Raku Ceramics (3) (A)